Perry Mason: The Case of the Mandarin Murder

-Perry Mason: The Case of the Mandarin Murder is an interactive fiction computer game with graphics.
+Perry Mason: The Case of the Mandarin Murder is an interactive fiction video game with graphics.
 The game was published by Telarium (formerly known as Trillium), a subsidiary of Spinnaker Software, in 1985.

 Description

 The game is based on the popular TV series Perry Mason starring Raymond Burr, who played the fictional defense attorney of the same name created by Erle Stanley Gardner.
 The player must save client Laura Knapp from being convicted of the murder of her husband Victor.

 Reception

 Antic Amiga in 1985 called Perry Mason "a major breakthrough in interactive fiction."